infinity-omega-lab/tensor-logic-runtime/README.md

 This phase serves as the frozen correctness baseline for all future runtime phases.

+### Execution Scope Toward v1.0

+While the original Tensor Logic formulation presents a wide range of expressive tensor equations, the v1.0 runtime intentionally supports **only a restricted, deterministic subset**.

+For a clear overview of which Tensor Logic expressions are executable in v1.0, and which are explicitly out of scope by design, see:

+- `docs/Tensor_Expression_Roadmap_v1_Executable_View.md`

 ### Design Guardrails and Post-Phase Roadmap (v0.7.2)

 The following documents define **explicit design boundaries** around Phase 2